Bloxdy/code-api/README.md

  *     playSoundOnSpawn: boolean
  *     variation: MobVariation<TMobType>
  *     }>} [opts] - Includes:
- * @returns {PNull<MobId>} - null if the mob could not be spawned, e.g. if there are not enough players in the lobby to support the number of mobs
+ * @returns {PNull<MobId>} - null if the mob could not be spawned.
+ * This can happen when there are too many mobs in the world for the current number
+ * of players in the lobby, or if the area is protected e.g. by spawn area protection.
  */
 attemptSpawnMob(mobType, x, y, z, opts)